Create KPI base searches in ITSI

 You can create new KPI base searches, then use those base searches to build KPIs in the configure services workflow.
 You can create a base search using an ad hoc search or a metrics search.
 See Overview of metrics in the Splunk Enterprise Metrics manual for information about Splunk metrics.

-All KPI base searches exist in the Global team.
-Only a user with write permissions to the Global team can create a KPI base search.
-The user must also possess the appropriate capabilities to be able to read, create, or delete base searches.
+Only users with write permissions to the Global team can create a KPI base search.
+You must also possess the appropriate capabilities to be able to read, create, or delete base searches.

 - Click Configure > KPI Base Searches.